user-simon/QuickUI/README.md

 # Controls
 Controls have callbacks in the form of an std::function which can be set to any applicable function.
 The parameters of the std::function vary from control to control.
 All controls have an on_enter-callback which gets called when the control is focused and the enter-key is pressed.

 There are two built-in control types which extend the functionality of the basic control - input controls and container controls.
 Input controls have a user-enterable value of a templated type.
 As such they have an extra on_update-callback and their callbacks have an extra parameter containing the current value of the control.
 Container controls are controls which contain other controls.
 Oftentimes, these have to allow the end-user to focus one out of several controls and as such they have a control iterator.
-Since the arrow-up and arrow-down keys are reserved for inter-control navigation, the arrow-left and arrow-right keys are used in container controls intsead.
+Since the arrow-up and arrow-down keys are reserved for inter-control navigation, the arrow-left and arrow-right keys are used in container controls instead.

 ### Button
 Just utilizes the "on_enter"-callback.